Hemp: Paper

 However, hemp has had a hard time competing with paper from trees or recycled newsprint.
-Only the outer part of the stem consists mainly of fibers which are suitable for the production of paper.
+Only the outer part of the stem consists mainly of fibers, which are suitable for the production of paper.
 Numerous attempts have been made to develop machines that efficiently and inexpensively separate useful fibers from less useful fibers, but none have been completely successful.
 This has meant that paper from hemp is still expensive compared to paper from trees.

 Jewelry

 Hemp jewelry is the product of knotting hemp twine through the practice of macramé.
-Hemp jewellery includes bracelets, necklaces, anklets, rings, watches, and other adornments.
-Some jewellery features beads made from crystals, glass, stone, wood and bones.
+Hemp jewelry includes bracelets, necklaces, anklets, rings, watches, and other adornments.
+Some jewelry features beads made from crystals, glass, stone, wood, and bone.
 The hemp twine varies in thickness and comes in a variety of colors.
-There are many different stitches used to create hemp jewellery, however, the half knot and full knot stitches are most common.
+There are many different stitches used to create hemp jewelry; however, the half knot and full knot stitches are most common.

 Cordage

 Hemp rope was used in the age of sailing ships, though the rope had to be protected by tarring, since hemp rope has a propensity for breaking from rot, as the capillary effect of the rope-woven fibers tended to hold liquid at the interior, while seeming dry from the outside.
 Tarring was a labor-intensive process, and earned sailors the nickname "Jack Tar".
-Hemp rope was phased out when manila rope, which does not require tarring, became widely available.
+Hemp rope was generally superseded by the lighter manila rope which does not require tarring.
 Manila is sometimes referred to as Manila hemp, but is not related to hemp; it is abacá, a species of banana.